ameli/imate/docs/source/install/compile_source.rst

     NVIDIA does not support macOS.
 You can install the NVIDIA CUDA Toolkit on Linux and Windows only.

+To download and install the CUDA Toolkit on both Linux and Windows, refer to the `NVIDIA Developer website <https://developer.nvidia.com/cuda-downloads>`__.
+It's important to note that NVIDIA's installation instructions on their website include the entire CUDA Toolkit, which is typically quite large (over 6 GB in size).

-It is not required to install the entire CUDA Toolkit.
-Install only the CUDA compiler and the development libraries of cuBLAS and cuSparse by
+However, for compiling |project|, you don't need to install the entire CUDA Toolkit.
+Instead, only the CUDA compiler and a few specific development libraries, such as cuBLAS and cuSparse, are required.
+Below are simplified installation instructions for Linux, allowing you to perform a minimal CUDA installation with only the necessary libraries.
+Note that in the following, you may change ``CUDA_VERSION`` to the CUDA version that you wish to install.

 .. tab-set::